By Gemma Tedaldi | Published: 5 January 2024 | Updated: 23rd January 2026

 5. Seyðisfjörður

-The furthest point east that we ventured and the most insane drive into a town we have ever had meant Seyðisfjörður had to go on the villages and towns you need to visit in Iceland list!
-After leaving Route 1 we followed Route 93 up and over mountains with an altitude of 600 meters, so even in the summer and with sunshine, it is cold with a lot of fairly deep snow.
-But that’s not the best bit about the town, neither are the countless waterfalls you pass while coming into the town.
-It’s the artistic, mural-covered, sculpture filled town centre, with a rainbow road and bright blue painted church that makes Seyðisfjörður extra special!
+The furthest point east that we ventured and the most insane drive into a town we have ever done meant Seyðisfjörður has to go on the list of villages and towns you need to visit in Iceland!
+After leaving Route 1 ,we followed Route 93 up and over mountains with an altitude of 600 meters, so even in the summer and with sunshine, it is cold with a lot of fairly deep snow.
+But that’s not the best bit about the town, nor are the countless waterfalls you pass while coming into the town.
+It’s the artistic, mural-covered, sculpture-filled town centre, with a rainbow road and bright blue painted church that makes Seyðisfjörður extra special!

 6. Djúpivogur